awizemann/MetaScrapper/readme.md

-# MetaScrapper with MIME support
+# MetaScraper with MIME support

-Laravel 6 package to get all the meta data from a URL.
+Laravel 8 package to get all the meta data from a URL.

 It will first check the URL for it's Mime type.

+Forked from an unsupported repo: rookmoot/MetaScrapper

 ## Supports